olinesk/PRDAT_Assignments/BPRD-06-OKRE-PEKP/README.md

 ## Exercise 7.5

-**Extend the micro-C lexer and parser to accept ++e and -e also, and to buold the corresponding abstract syntax.**
+**Extend the micro-C lexer and parser to accept ++e and -e also, and to build the corresponding abstract syntax.**

 Go to directory `MicroC` and see files `CPar.fsy` and `CLex.fsl` for answer.